What is a Cook Up with Kamamma?

 – VAT and mandatory levies: Where applicable, these costs are indicated separately on invoices.

-For rates for your specific needs please contact Dreamcatcher on the contact form.
+For rates for your specific needs please contact Dreamcatcher.

 Our experiences are ideal and conducive to individual, family and small group travel of up to 10 people.
 Small group rates of no more than 14 persons can be accommodated.
 A larger group will be split between the 2 Kamammas.
 In recognition of the impact of groups of more than 14 on community life and accompanied by the fact that the quality of the experience, which is authentic local contact, could be compromised, Dreamcatcher does not offer Cook-up with Kamamma to groups of larger than 14 persons unless special arrangements are made where we will split the group up between two Cook-up with Kamamma venues in the same town.